-The Shih Tzu is an ancient dog breed, with the earliest records of its existence dating from around 600 A.D.
-The exact origins of the Shih Tzu are up for debate.
-Some experts say they originated in Tibet and eventually made their way to China, others say China is their place of origin.
-Either way, they quickly became a treasured lap dog of Chinese royalty.
+Some experts say they originated in Tibet and eventually made their way to China.
+Others say China is their place of origin.
+Either way, they quickly became treasured lap dogs of Chinese royalty.

 The name Shih Tzu can be translated as "little lion" or "lion dog"—a nod to their furry heads and faces.
-They are also called "chrysanthemum dogs" because of the way the fur on their faces grows out from their button noses every which way, like the petals of a flower!
+They are also called "chrysanthemum dogs" because the fur on their faces grows out from their button noses every which way, like the petals of a flower!

 Some experts speculate that the Lhasa Apso and possibly the Pekingese went into creating the Shih Tzu.
-In fact, in its early years in England it was originally classified as a type of Apso, but became a totally separate breed in the early 1900s.
+In fact, in its early years in England, it was initially classified as a type of Apso but became a separate breed in the early 1900s.

-If you’re interested in getting a little lion of your own, be aware that there is no such thing as a “teacup” or “Imperial” Shih Tzu.
-The Shih Tzu is a toy breed that should weigh between 9 and 16 pounds.
-A dog that’s marketed as any smaller than that is below the healthy size for the breed and can have medical issues.
-Don't buy Shih Tzu puppies from pet stores or online ads, chances are these dogs came from a puppy mill.
-Check out the American Shih Tzu Club to find reputable breeders (and for lots of great information on the breed), or find a Shih Tzu rescue organization near you for adoptable pups in need of a good home!
+Don't buy Shih Tzu puppies from pet stores or online ads; chances are these dogs came from a puppy mill.
+Check out the American Shih Tzu Club to find reputable breeders (and for lots of great information on the breed), or find a Shih Tzu rescue organization near you for adoptable pups needing a good home!